 The Western fold belt is further categorised into the Lawn Hill Platform, Leichhardt River Fault Trough, Ewen Block, and the Myally Shelf zones, while the Eastern belt is categorised into the Mary Kathleen, Quamby-Malbon, and Cloncurry-Selwyn zones.

-The Capricorn copper project occurs within the western part of the Leichhardt River Fault Trough and is connected with a regional scale transpressional dextral strike slip system called Mount Gordon Fault Zone (MGFZ).
+The Capricorn copper project occurs within the western part of the Leichhardt River Fault Trough and is connected with a regional scale transpressional dextral strike-slip system called the Mount Gordon Fault Zone (MGFZ).

 The mine comprises five deposits, namely Mammoth, Mammoth North, Esperanza-Pluto, Esperanza South, and Greenstone.

 Most of the copper mineralisation at Capricorn is hosted as a set of interconnected east to north-east trending faults and fault splays interconnected with the north-trending MGFZ.
 Mineralisation occurs in stockwork veins, breccias and as adjacent replacement of host rocks located within and close to the faults.

-The proven and probable ore reserves of Capricorn copper mine are estimated at 8.47 million tonnes (Mt) containing 167,600t of copper metal grading 1.98% Cu.
+The proven and probable ore reserves of the Capricorn copper mine are estimated at 8.47 million tonnes (Mt) containing 167,600t of copper metal grading 1.98% Cu.

 The Capricorn copper mine has seven closely located primary ore bodies, and mining being conducted from multiple ore bodies through two declines.

-Longitudinal sub-level caving (LSLC) method of mining is applied at the Esperanza South deposit, while long-hole open stoping (LHOS) with paste fill is being applied at all other deposits.
+The longitudinal sub-level caving (LSLC) method of mining is applied at the Esperanza South deposit while long-hole open stoping (LHOS) with paste fill is being applied at all other deposits.

 The mine features an existing portal at Mammoth deposit, which provides an access to the Mammoth Deeps, Greenstone, Mammoth North, East and Pluto deposits.
 The Esperanza South underground mine lies to the south-west of the existing Mammoth workings and comprises an independent decline and supporting mine infrastructure.

 The current processing unit comprises a conventional copper sulphide flotation concentrator.
 The existing equipment is refurbished and a regrind mill has been added to allow the plant to process up to 1.7Mtpa of ore from multiple ore sources.

 The concentrator comprises a single toggle jaw crusher, feeding a coarse ore stockpile, and a comminution circuit consisting of a closed semi-autogenous grinding (SAG) and ball mills paired with a hydro-cyclone cluster.